Masynchin/Masynchin/README.md

 I am a little pogrommer from Cherepovets.

-I mostly write in Python, but also interested in PureScript and Elixir.
+I mostly write in Python, but also interested in PureScript and Go.

 Here is the list of some of my projects:
 - ✈️ **Telegram Bots:** [CheWeatherBot](https://github.com/Masynchin/CheWeatherBot), [filogram](https://github.com/Masynchin/filogram), [financebot](https://github.com/Masynchin/financebot)